algosup/2024-2025-project-2-serious-game-team-6/Documents/Management/WeeklyReports/week1.md

    - Begin the functional specifications, based on the project charter.
 3. **Begin KPI's setup and tasks assignement**
    - With a defined project and validated by the client we should be able to setup our KPI's and continue the tasks assignement.

+## Team Mood

+Rate: 7.17/10

+The team was a bit disappointed to not have any project hours this week forcing everyone to make overtime to keep on tracks, except that the team was happy about the advancement made this week.

 ## Conclusion